GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/object-groups/index.md

 This makes it possible to create events that applies to lots of objects without repeating events multiple times, increasing performance of your game, maintainability, and readability of your events.

+When you use a group in an event, it behaves like a single object that has:

+- The same **type** (like Sprite, Text, etc.) as all the objects in the group.
+If the objects are different types, only the features they all share can be used.
+- Only the **behaviors** that all objects in the group have in common.
+- Only the **variables** that all objects in the group have in common.

-## Create a group of objects
+## Create a new group of objects

-To organize objects into groups:
+To organize objects into a group:

 1. In the toolbar, select the **Groups** icon.
 2. Click on **Add a new group**.